Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 \subsubsection{Affective Appraisal}

-We conducted an exploratory evaluation to investigate whether groups of virtual others, comprising varying numbers of realistic or stylized virtual humans, exhibited different levels of humanness and whether they appeared eerie to the users.
+We exploratively evaluated the impact of virtual others' realism, and their congruence with the self-avatar's realism on affective appraisal and the Uncanny Valley effect (E1.2).
+Therefore, we investigated whether groups of virtual others, comprising varying numbers of realistic or stylized virtual humans, exhibited different levels of humanness and whether they appeared eerie to the users.
 Supporting the effectiveness of our manipulation, virtual others were perceived as more human when they included a higher proportion of realistic virtual humans in the group's configuration.
-Further, we did not observe any differences in the perceived eeriness attributed to the groups' configurations.
+Further, we did not observe any differences in the perceived eeriness attributed to the groups' configurations for both self-avatar types.
 We deduce that we did not encounter an uncanny valley effect for the virtual others and assume that the perceived eeriness did not interfere with our overall results.
 Simultaneously, there is no evidence to suggest that incongruent styles between the self-avatar and the virtual others led to an eerie perception of virtual others.\looseness=-1